mesosphere/charts/stable/cert-manager-crds/README.md

 ## Upgrading the chart

-There is a makefile target `update-crds`.
-It pulls CRDs from the `cert-manager` github repository.
+There is a makefile target `update`.
+It pulls CRDs from the `cert-manager` github repository and updates `appVersion` attribute in `Charts.yaml`.
 Once executed, the changes can be added and commited to `mesosphere/charts` repository.